 Therapy options for trauma and ADHD include:

-- Group therapy: When engaging in group therapy, an individual is able to gain insight into their condition from others.
-This can lead to empowerment and the development of problem-solving skills.
+- Group therapy: When engaging in group therapy, an individual can gain insight into their condition from others.
+They may feel more empowered to address their difficulties and develop healthier coping mechanisms.